pyrustic/shared/README.md

 `Document` and `Dossier` provide **Autosave** functionality, while `Database` automatically closes the underlying database connection when the user closes the application.

-All three classes provide **read-only** access to data and also allow the creation of **temporary data** which is automatically deleted when the user closes the application.
+All three classes provide an optional **read-only** access to data and also allow the creation of **temporary data** which is automatically deleted when the user closes the application.

 Let's explore the [Document](#document), [Dossier](#dossier), and [Database](#database) classes in the next sections !